gsinghly/myCppLab/README.md

 # myCppLab
-This repository contains solutions to problems from various online judges.
+This repository contains solutions to problems solved during contests and upsolved after contests from various online judges.